-- At least 51% of assets to be invested in companies with positive environmental and/ or social characteristics. - At least 20% of assets to be invested in Sustainable Investments. - All companies follow good governance practices, which is based on portfolio screening to exclude known violators of good governance practices. - What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+- Excludes certain sectors, companies / issuers or practices based on specific values or norms based criteria. - At least 51% of assets to be invested in positive ESG issuers / companies. - At least 10% of assets to be invested in Sustainable Investments. - All issuers / companies follow good governance practices, which is based on portfolio screening to exclude known violators of good governance practices. - What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?